 Bootlegging netted the Purple Gang millions of dollars, but the mob was also involved in extortion, hijacking, and jewelry thefts.
-After the repeal of Prohibition in the 1930’s, the Purple Gang members joined the growing national crime syndicate that was replacing the old school mafia leadership, fondly known as the Mustache Petes.
+After the repeal of Prohibition in the 1930s, the Purple Gang members joined the growing national crime syndicate that was replacing the old-school mafia leadership, fondly known as the Mustache Petes.

 The Purple Gang was exceptionally violent, constantly at war with other gangs and with each other.
 Newspapers would often carry stories of gang murders on both sides of their conflicts, which were constant during the gang’s existence.
-Too many openly violent crimes caused a string of convictions of Purple Gang members, while the intra-gang violence between different gang members damaged the gang’s organization and its abilities to control its turf.
+Too many openly violent crimes caused a string of convictions of Purple Gang members, while the intra-gang violence between different gang members damaged the gang’s organization and its ability to control its turf.

 However, jealousies, egos, and intra-gang quarrels would eventually cause the Purple Gang to self-destruct.
 In 1931 an intra-gang dispute ended in the murder of three Purples by members of their own gang.
-The three men had violated underworld code by operating outside the territory allotted to them by the Purple Gang leadership.
-Three members of the “Little Jewish Navy,” a group of Purples who owned several boats and participated in rum-running as well as hijacking, decided they would break away from the gang and become an underworld power themselves.
+The three men had violated the underworld code by operating outside the territory allotted to them by the Purple Gang leadership.
+Three members of the “Little Jewish Navy,” a group of Purples who owned several boats and participated in rum-running and hijacking, decided they would break away from the gang and become an underworld power themselves.
 This was the beginning of the end for the Purple Gang.

 The three men, Hymie Paul, Isadore Sutker, aka Joe Sutker, and Joe Lebowitz, were invited to a peace conference with Purple Gang leaders on September 16, 1931.
-However, after a brief discussion the three unarmed men were shot to death.
+However, after a brief discussion, the three unarmed men were shot to death.

 Primary Source: Federal Bureau of Investigation